gceboh/Style2Paints_V3_Turbo/README.md

 The side effect is that the paintings becomes a bit blurry than the original ones due to lower resolution, but the resolution is **enough for viewing on laptop's small screen**.
 In addition, it's **enough for machine learning beginners**.

+Tip: For a large-sized monitor, reducing browser's windows size can makes the images look clearer.

+### Still want to see high-quality & clearer painting results?

+Here is the workarounds:

-If you still want to see clearer image, here are two workarounds: (1) Reduce your browser's windows size, because smaller image looks clearer.
-This is especially useful for a large-sized monitor.
-(2) After painting on a low-resolution sketch, tweak the resolution setting and then apply the same color hints to a high-resolution sketch.
-You will get a similar, but high-resolution colorization result.
+After painting on a low-resolution sketch, tweak the image resolution setting.
+(Tutorial lies in the next section.)
+Then **apply the same color hints to a high-resolution sketch** (by using "loading previously saved hint points" function).
+You will get a similar, but high-resolution colorization result with higher quality.

 ### How to choose a proper zoom factor?
 To tweak the input sketch's resolution, please modify `sketch_zoom_factor` in `/server/config.ini`.
 It is safe to modify the ini file during the program is running.
 After that, ALWAYS remember to **REFRESH** the webpage.
 Otherwise, it may cause some strange bugs.